 Gloves and caps are awarded based on points – one glove at the time.
 At the end of the year, winners are announced for overall, youth, “betweens”, masters, grandmasters, senior grandmaster, and septuagenarians divisions.
 Scholarships are presented to Georgia 4-H’ers in honor of the overall winners.
 The number of scholarships and other 4-H support is based on the funds available.

-Jackets are awarded to runners who participate in at least 40 of the races in the 2014.
+Jackets are awarded to runners who participate in at least 40 of the races in a year.
 An extra recognition for those participating in 50, 60, and 70 races is being considered.
 We will be creative and cheap.

 Bo Ryles and Roger Keel participate in a lot of races each year.
 A fundamental philosophy they share with the races they coordinate is “keep it simple, keep it fun — don’t take this too serious.”
 Both Roger and Bo have full time “day jobs” and this project is just a hobby.